 To increase online store traffic, user guides must be marketed via emails and social media and when a customer hesitates to buy the product.

 Let’s take the same example of buying a makeup kit.
 Rather than buying a product online and experimenting with it, most people depend on influencers for a product review.
-Video content is booming and with video, Youtube comes to the mind.
+Video content is booming and with video, Youtube comes to mind.

 Connect with makeup artists and influencers to stream a video using your brand’s makeup kit.
 The results will be there to see and of course, the to-be-customers also get a free video tutorial.